mozilla/learning-networks/clubs/public-speaking/content.md

-#Mozilla Club Guide: Public Speaking: Becoming comfortable with speaking in front of your Mozilla Club and Club partners
+#Public Speaking: Becoming comfortable with speaking in front of your Mozilla Club and Club partners
 Developed by: Kristina Gorr and the Mozilla Clubs team

 “It's much easier to be convincing if you care about your topic.
 Figure out what's important to you about your message and speak from the heart.”